 Hydrocortisone for Eczema Treatment:

-Hydrocortisone treatment can be prescribed to treat mild to severe eczema.
+Hydrocortisone treatment can be prescribed and purchased at an eczema pharmacy to treat mild to severe eczema.
 It works to reduce itching and inflammation on eczema flare-ups.
 The strength that you are prescribed will depend on the size and severity of the eczema flare-up.
 Typically results from applying the hydrocortisone topical cream will take anywhere from 3-7 days to show up.
 If you do not see results or your eczema symptoms are worsening, you should contact your dermatologist for a different treatment plan.
 If you are struggling to identify whether you are experiencing eczema vs dry skin, we cover the differences in detail.